Trigger Lambda Functions Using Amazon SQS in a Different Account

 February 3, 2022

-Previously, it was only possible to trigger Lambda functions from SQS queues in the same account only.
-To send data across different accounts, AWS CLI was the only way possible which was kind of tedious.
+Previously, it was only possible to trigger Lambda functions from SQS queues in the same account.
+To send data across different accounts, AWS CLI was the only way possible, which was tedious.

-AWS now allows to trigger Lambda function using SQS queues from different accounts.
-With certain Lambda function’s execution role permissions and SQS grant cross-account access permissions to Lambda this is easily achievable.
+AWS now allows triggering Lambda function using SQS queues from different accounts.
+With certain Lambda functions’ execution role permissions and SQS granting cross-account access permissions to Lambda, this is easily achievable.

 Steps to Configure

-Note: Make sure that Lambda function and SQS queue are in same region, though they can be in different account.
+Note: Make sure that Lambda function and SQS queue are in the same region, though they can be in different accounts.

-1. To get start with, Create an SQS Queue in Account A which will act as an event source for the Lambda function.
+1. To get started, Create an SQS Queue in Account A, which will act as an event source for the Lambda function.

 While Queue creation,